godot-escoria/escoria-docs/advanced/create_ui.rst

 Now, instance this scene into the game scene.

+TODO: Why create a scene an instance it?
+Why not just create a single ESCCamera node?
+Also, check out escoria-demo-game#413.

 User interface
 --------------

-The user interface features multiple elements which you'll have to create a scene for each.
+The user interface features multiple elements which are used in your game.
 Most of them are visual and can be hidden by default:

 - verbs
 - inventory
 - tooltip
 - pause menu
-- dialogs player (not directly visual, but loads and display visual scenes)
+- dialogs player (not directly visual, but loads and displays visual scenes)

-There is no mandatory way to build the visual aspect of you UI, although we advise you to create some ``CanvasLayers`` to better separate these elements.
+There is no mandatory way to build the visual aspect of your UI, although we advise you to create some ``CanvasLayers`` to better separate these elements.
 Add a new ``CanvasLayer`` node to the game scene and name it ``ui``.

 Tooltip
 ~~~~~~~